 There was also a big back to the land revolution going on with people picking up plots super cheap on the islands where they could build their homes, raise a family and live self-sustainable lives.

 This movement is gaining momentum again now but unfortunately any current back-to-landers that want to move out to the islands have to pay a hefty price for a piece of paradise, unlike their predecessors of the 1970s.

-David shot a couple of racoons while we were there which he didn’t enjoy doing but he didn’t see another way to effectively stop them eating his walnuts, apples and even digging up his carrots.
+David shot a couple of raccoons while we were there which he didn’t enjoy doing but he didn’t see another way to effectively stop them from eating his walnuts, apples, and even digging up his carrots.

 We also went over to his neighbour’s place to dispose of a minke that she trapped after it killed one of her chickens.
 Apparently Minke are quite vicious and will go on a killing frenzy, killing a whole coop of chickens if they manage to get in.
 It won’t even eat them, it just goes crazy with the taste of blood and will kill until there are none left.